What do you want to achieve?

 Talk to your local Community Development Advisor (CDA) or Community Recreation Advisor (CRA) about what you need to consider.
 You can also take a look at our local success stories for examples of projects to see the timeframes involved.

 Don't be put off if the timeframe is longer than you expected.
 Quite often the best outcomes come from taking the time to connect with others to plan and promote your initiative.

 Which tools will you use?

 There are a diverse range of tools to help you plan, design and deliver your project.
 Before getting started, it’s also important to consider which tool or combination of tools will help you deliver the best results.
-See Tools to help you deliver your idea.
+See Tools to help you deliver your idea(external link).

 What kind of budget do you need?

 This will vary greatly depending on what you are planning to do.
 It is a good idea to consider at least a small budget to account for possible venue hire or materials.
-See Funding your project.
+See Funding your project(external link).